Strategy recommendation: Creating the conditions to drive investment across the UK

 • Deliver additional investment to improve the justice system, including upgrading the physical and digital infrastructure of the courts, tackling backlogs and adequately funding legal aid services for citizens.
 The international commercial success of the UK’s legal sector is dependent on the continued functioning of the UK’s wider domestic legal system.

-Read more about our key recommendations for the next government by clicking the links below:
+Read more about our strategy recommendations for the government by clicking the links below:

 Boosting UK growth through investment and regulatory stability